loganandersen/block-pushing-game/doc/backlog.md

 - Create requirements spreadsheet
 - Make level tester
 - Make some basic levels
-- Read the WIP readme and then critique it (I'll probably talk to Aidan)
+- Read the WIP readme and then critique it (probably meet with Aidan)
+- Save the old sprint TODOS and put them in a different file [old sprints](old_sprints.md).

 ## James
 - Make it so you can win levels